ZHCXKING/TopkDDM-drifter/README.md

 ## Running Example

-You can modify `main.py` as a test file to test the effectiveness of different drift detection methods.
-This file uses two synthetic datasets:
+You can modify `main.py` as a test file to evaluate the effectiveness of different drift detection methods on both synthetic and recommendation datasets.